maxschelski/figureflow/README.md

 FigureFlow was used to generate all figures and all movies from Schelski and Bradke 2021 (examples from paper at the bottom of this page):<br/>
 https://www.biorxiv.org/content/10.1101/2021.09.01.458567v1.full <br/>
 <br/>
-Some documentation of how to generate movies can be found under scripts in create_movies.py. <br/>
+Some documentation of how to generate movies can be found in the folder "scripts" in create_movies.py. <br/>
-Several examples to generate figures and movies can be found under scripts while the data used for the figures and movies is under data in a folder with the same name as the script.
+Several examples to generate figures and movies can be found in the the folder "scripts" while the data used for the figures and movies is in the folder "data" in a subfolder with the same name as the script.
 <br/>
 Documentation and code base under development.<br/>